Taff3r/Kurssammanfattningar/EDAF50-C++.md

 ### unordered_map
 There is also `std::unordered_map<T>` which is essentially just a hash map.
 # Algorithms
-The standard library has many built in algos that will simplify the life of the programmer espcially when working with containers.
+The standard library has many built in algos that will simplify the life of the programmer especially when working with containers.